Align

 To achieve this, I had to find a suitable group of people to conduct interviews with, likely those who often attend events, workshops, classes and gather qualitative responses from them to understand their needs and pain points.

-Once we have the data we need, I created two different user personas (one being the customer end user and the other being fitness business user) to visualise being in their shoes and better empathise with our users' needs + pain points.
+Afterwards, I created two different user personas (one being the customer end user and the other being fitness business user) to visualise being in their shoes and better empathise with our users' needs + pain points.

-From the different user personas, I crafted out the different user stories on both customer portal and business portal to gather the important userflows I need to design based on their needs + pain points.
+From the different user personas, I crafted out different user stories on both the customer portal and business portal to gather the important user flows I need to design based on their needs + pain points.

 1. Designing for Users

 The next step is to design for our end users in mind which includes both the business users and the customers.
 To do this, I would need to draft out the user flows.
-This is where the product manager would plan the task for me and my deadlines so that developers are informed and aware.
+This is where the product manager would plan the tasks for me and my deadlines so that developers are informed and aware.

-After which, I would come up with the information architecture (IA) of each screen, the fidelity prototype while getting end users to test on the product and lastly coming up with the final design when users' requirements are met and end-users are happy with the design.
+After which, I would come up with the information architecture (IA) of each screen, the fidelity prototype while getting end users to test on the product and lastly coming up with the final design where users' requirements are met and end-users are happy with the design.

-Before I start designing the different screens, it is very important for me to visualise the userflows we need for both the customer portal and business portal.
+Before I start designing the different screens, it is very important for me to visualise the user flows we need for both the customer portal and business portal.

-For simplicity sake, I will only be showcasing the userflow affecting the customer portal as there are many different modules that will be affected on the business portal.
+For simplicity sake, I will only be showcasing the user flow affecting the customer portal as there are many different modules that will be affected on the business portal.

 Working with the Design System